cs124/labs/Lab5_Chatbots.md

 ## Part 4: Setting Group Norms

-We are giving you 5 points for just taking some time now to communicate expectations for this project with your group!
-Please follow this [discussion guide](https://docs.google.com/document/d/12G0x5YhdnO6qaR2RHvKaTGUG6k2pYj3-PRLZSE0BsPY/edit), answer the questions, and **submit to gradescope by 11:59PM tonight**!
-Everyone needs to submit individually in your group.
+Communication is the key to success in team work.
+Communicate your expectations and plans for this project with your teammates!
+Meanwhile, if you have any questions, the CAs are here to help you.
+Enjoy!